-- the rate is not a qualified floating rate; and - the rate is determined using a single, fixed formula that is based on objective financial or economic information that is not within the control of, or unique to the circumstances of, the issuer or a related party.
+- the rate is not a qualified floating rate; - the rate is determined using a single, fixed formula that is based on objective financial or economic information that is not within the control of, or unique to the circumstances of, the issuer or a related party; and - the value of the rate on any date during the term of your debt security is set no earlier than three months prior to the first day on which that value is in effect and no later than one year following that first day.

-Your debt security will not have a variable rate that is an objective rate, however, if it is reasonably expected that the average value of the rate durin the first half of your debt security's term will be either significantly less than or significantly greater than the average value of the rate during the final half of your debt security's term.
+Your debt security will not have a variable rate that is an objective rate, however, if it is reasonably expected that the average value of the rate during the first half of your debt security's term will be either significantly less than or significantly greater than the average value of the rate during the final half of your debt security's term.